ut-energy-institute/UT_EIoF_webtool_open_source/UT_EIoF_Server_instructions.md

 *Note: the location of the codes will change at some point to move off of UT's network to a third-party server service such as Amazon Web Services*

 ## Current code editing work flow
+There are multiple ways of doing this, below is a simple method that allows each of us to make changes to the master code set.
+If this were a large project with many collaborators, there would be one person in control of the master code and others would <a href="https://gist.github.com/Chaser324/ce0505fbed06b947d962" target="_blank">fork</a> (create their own versions of) the code and then push them to the master code and have them approved by the administrator.

 The current work flow of changing the code on the server is as follows:

 1. Use R Studio to pull down the codes to make sure that you have the most up-to-date version to work from. (see below)